NativeScript/firebase/packages/firebase-admob/README.md

 import { InterstitialAd } from '@nativescript/firebase-admob'
 const ad = InterstitialAd.createForAdRequest('ca-app-pub-3940256099942544/4411468910')
 ```
-3. Listen to an Interstitial ad lifecycle events
+3. Listen to the ad lifecycle events

 To listen for the ad lifecycle events, such as when the ad is display or dismissed, call the `onAdEvent` method on the ad instance, before displaying the ad, passing it a callback function to handle the ad lifecycle events.